-Clifton quickly drew more settlers & was platted with 32 lots in 1833 by Timothy Bates & Bennet Lewis (1802 – 1876).
-They also donated land for the first church in Clifton & enlisted the services of a local carpenter, Abdael Kiler (1810 – 1891), to build houses.
+In Clifton, Owen Davis built a mill and Benjamin Whiteman built a tavern, trading post, and a distillery in the first decade of the 1800s.
+The town quickly drew more settlers and was platted with 32 lots in 1833 by Timothy Bates and Bennet Lewis (1802 – 1876).
+They also donated land for the first church in Clifton and enlisted the services of a local carpenter, Abdael Kiler (1810 – 1891), to construct houses.
 He built 14 houses in summer of 1833 which were all bought that year.
 The town itself was said to be platted “square with the world”.
-We’re not exactly sure what that means but if you take a closer look at it on the map, it’s easier to see why they said that.
-The name Clifton came from the rugged cliffs that surround the Little Miami River in that area, sometimes reaching around 80 ft. high.
-In it's early days Clifton had a blacksmith, saw mill, flour mill, a doctor, and a general store.
+We’re not exactly sure what that means, but if you take a closer look at it on the map, it’s easier to see why they said that.
+The name Clifton came from the rugged cliffs surrounding the Little Miami River in that area, sometimes reaching around 80 feet high.
+In its early days, Clifton had a blacksmith, saw mill, flour mill, a doctor, and a general store.

-The town missed the railroad boom in the 1840's when the closest one was run through Yellow Springs 3 miles to the west which was the first reason the population didn’t grow larger.
-The second reason came in 1849 when Clifton suffered from the worst Cholera epidemic for any town in Ohio based on it's size as half of the residents died from it.
-Clifton bounced back some though & by 1918 the community a town hall, jail, school, two stores, three churches, and an opera house that was fit to seat up to 500 people, good enough for a town twice it's size.
-Clifton’s population was 152 in the 2010 census, far less than what it's peak once was.
+The town missed the railroad boom in the 1840s when the closest one was run through Yellow Springs 3 miles to the west, which was the first reason the population didn’t grow larger.
+The second reason came in 1849 when Clifton suffered from the worst Cholera epidemic of any town in Ohio based on its size.
+Half of the residents perished from it.
+Clifton bounced back some though and by 1918 the community had a town hall, jail, school, 2 stores, 3 churches, and an opera house that was fit to seat up to 500 people, good enough for a town twice its size.
+Clifton’s population was 152 in the 2010 census, far less than what its peak once was.